Come Home Scholarship Program

 - Graduated with an appropriate degree (2 year, 4 year, advanced, or trade school certificate) within the last seven years and still has student debt

 - Applicants may NOT be already residing within Crawford County at the time of their application, with preference given to those applicants who have clearly established residency in another community and are now considering a relocation back home.

 - Award Size: The initial awards will be at least $10,000 and will be paid out on a quarterly basis.

 - Length of Stay: There is no mandatory length of stay.
 However, if an award recipient moves out of the county during the award program cycle, they would forfeit all future award monies not yet paid.

 - Use of Funds: Award funds must be used to pay off student debt.

-- Expectations: Award recipients will be expected to live and work in their communities in order to be eligible for this funding.
+- Expectations: Award recipients will be expected to live and work in Crawford County in order to be eligible for this funding.
 They must secure a job or create their own business within 120 days of receiving the award.
 The specific terms and expectations, along with the process for monitoring and evaluating the program’s impact will be up to the entity that is managing the program.